shpegun60/dallas_temperature_FSM_HAL/README.md

 ## Nonblocking continious ds18b20 handler, one wire over uart with dma

-library include autosearch for devices on one bus by collisions after initialization
+library include autosearch for devices on one bus by collisions after initialization and checking crc

 ```c
 #include "dallas_temperature.h"